EnvSystemsUVA/CodingExamples/README.md

 # CodingExamples
-Python notebooks with optimization examples
+Python notebooks with optimization examples (and an interactive simulation game)